AndrewChild/The-Garden-Guidebook/README.md

 - everything in middle garden
 - Left start to kick it?
 - brick house?
-- Thing to the Right of June 24th
 - Thing on the main face of machete monkey
 - Pumpkin spice low
-- Everything on Deep Sea Diver
-- Everything on Prince Albert
-- Other lines on Young Juicy

 Topos to add: